 - Dry mouth

-Dangers of Percocet Abuse
+Dangers of Percocet Addiction

 Percocet can be taken safely and effectively, but those who abuse it increase their risk of experiencing severe or dangerous side effects.
-These can include
+These can include:

 Increased intracranial pressure that can worsen a head injury